Parenting Arrangement Assessment

 What if circumstances change after an assessment?

-The court may order an update assessment to assess a change in circumstances after an earlier assessment report.
+The court may order an updated assessment to assess a change in circumstances after an earlier assessment report was completed.